Curriculum & Courses

 Graduate Studies Courses

-Regular semester-long courses–lecture, group work, discussion, library research, etc. These courses are taught in a more-or-less traditional graduate seminar format in which students read and discuss both common and individual readings and pursue a research project under the direction of a professor/mentor.
+Semester courses are regular semester-long courses, including lectures, group work, discussion, library research, etc. These courses are taught in a more-or-less traditional graduate seminar format in which students read and discuss both common and individual readings and pursue a research project under the direction of a professor/mentor.

-EDU 501 Educational Leadership and Societal Change: A Comparative Perspective and EDU 502 Ethnographies in Educational Leadership are both taught in a three-week block period.
+EDU 501 Educational Leadership and Societal Change: A Comparative Perspective and EDU 502 Educational Leadership: Practice and Inquiry are both taught in a three-week block period.
 Students take these courses exclusively; they meet for a required three hours per day in what is essentially a workshop/colloquium consisting of lecture, student presentation, writing-intensive group discussion, and case study development.

 A Story of Personal Courage